Mold Assessor vs Remediator: Why You Need Both (2026)

 - Post-remediation clearance testing

 When searching, specifically ask: "Do you offer remediation services?"
 If yes, look elsewhere.
+If you suspect black mold, an independent assessment is especially important — certain species require specialized remediation protocols.

 Find a Mold Remediator